 Corporate Development builds partnerships with various corporations through sponsorships and memberships.
 They work closely with corporations to develop innovative local and global partnerships, and offer customized platforms that allow partners to provide their employees and clients exclusive access into the Guggenheim experience.

-The Special Events team is responsible for the planning, coordination, and administration of various fundraising and rental events at the museum and off-site, including receptions, parties, galas, exhibition openings, and music series.
+The Special Events team is responsible for the planning, coordination, and administration of various fundraising and rental events at the museum and off-site, including receptions, parties, galas, and exhibition openings.
 Candidates must have strong interpersonal and organizational skills and keen attention to detail.